 Please be aware the information here is a guide and your personal circumstances may be different, so you’ll need to check directly with the Department of Human Services or your tax accountant.

-For more information, contact the DHS Service Centre on 13 61 50 or visit the Dhs website.
+For more information, contact the Department of Human Services (DHS) Service Centre on call 13 61 50 or visit the Dhs website.